Yuma Kagiyama: 2021–2022 season: Beijing Olympic silver medals and World silver

 Kagiyama made his debut at the 2022 Winter Olympics as the Japanese men's entry in the free skate segment of the Olympic team event.
 Kagiyama landed a quad loop, albeit with a turnout, but otherwise skated clean and won the segment with a new personal best score of 208.94 points, securing ten points for the Japanese team.
 He became the third skater to score over 200 points in the free skate under the post-2018 scoring system, after Nathan Chen and Yuzuru Hanyu.
 Despite this, Kagiyama vowed, "no matter how well I perform, no matter how I'm satisfied, I know there’s a few above me.
 I still have some catching up to do."
 Team Japan won the bronze medal, Kagiyama's first Olympic medal, and the first time the country had made the podium in the team event.
 Competing two days later in the men's event short program, he skated cleanly with a new personal best score of 108.12, finishing second in the segment.
 He said, "I thought I was going to be nervous, but I was having fun from beginning to the end."
 Kagiyama placed second in the free skate as well, making only one error when he stepped out of a quad loop, scoring 201.93 points for a combined score of 310.05, clearing 300 points for the first time.
 Reflecting on his experience with his father, Kagiyama said, "we've strived and experienced things together these past few years aiming for the Olympics.
-That led to me getting the sliver, and it was great sharing that joy."
+That led to me getting the silver, and it was great sharing that joy."

 Kagiyama concluded his season at the 2022 World Championships in Montpellier.
 With both Chen and Hanyu absent due to injury, Olympic medalists Shoma Uno and Kagiyama were rated as top contenders for the gold medal.
 Kagiyama turned out of the landing of his triple Axel in the short program but still ranked second in the segment with a score of 105.69, 3.94 points behind Uno.
 He struggled more with his jumps in the free, but was second in that segment as well, winning his second consecutive World silver medal.